 ATDC | After Top Dead Center |

-From the table above, it can readily be seen that the primary differences between the Model A and Model B camshaft are that the Model B intakes and exhausts have higher lobe and valve lifts, and longer valve open duration compared to a Model A.
+From the table above, it can readily be seen that the primary differences between the Model A and Model B camshafts are that the Model B intakes and exhausts have higher lobe and valve lifts, and longer valve open duration compared to a Model A.

 Ford Design Tappet Clearance (inches) | ||